Political Fictions: political drama on screen and on the page

 You can listen to Slate’s Slow Burn series on Watergate which Cory recommends here.

-Mark talks about Jane Alexander’s Oscar-winning role as Best Supporting Actress despite only being on screen for less than seven minutes.
+Mark talks about Jane Alexander’s Oscar-nominated role as Best Supporting Actress despite her only being on screen for less than seven minutes.
+(Apologies for the mistake about saying she won that year.)
 There is an interview with her in The Guardian to mark the film’s 50th anniversary here.

 Cory’s email newsletter is Paperback Rioter and Mark has a family of email newsletters.